ffangsong/Sentence_Embedding_for_Ranking/README.md

-# Sentence-Embedding-for-Ranking
+# Sentence-Embedding-for-Doccument-Ranking
-This project attempts to build a fast document retrieval system using sentence embedding.
+This repository is the implelentation of building a document ranking and retrieval system using the sentence embedding tailored for your sepecial corpus.

-It allows to find the top K related docs in the repository for a given query.
+It allows to you to train the sentence embedding system on your own unique corpus, create your own indexed document reposistory and buid a ranking system to  output the top K similar/relavant docs in the repository for a given input query.

-The App is runing online at   .
+# Demo:

 ## Getting Started:
 Clone this reposistory locally and create a virtual enviroment(conda examples below)

 Create the environment file from the the provided environment.yaml file